Quick facts

 Where to find field elm

-The field elm is native to much of Europe, but not to the UK.
-It is somewhat resistant to Dutch elm disease which means that many specimens still exist in England, most notably in East Anglia and southern England.
+The field elm is native to much of Europe but only southern England within the UK.
+It is somewhat resistant to Dutch elm disease which means that many specimens still exist in England, most notably in East Anglia and the far south.

 Value to wildlife